Oxysterol

 An oxysterol is a derivative of cholesterol obtained by oxidation involving enzymes and / or pro-oxidants.
 Such compounds play important roles in various biological processes such as cholesterol homeostasis, lipid metabolism (sphingolipids, fatty acids), apoptosis, autophagy, and prenylation of proteins; the mode of action of oxysterols in these effects is still poorly understood.
 Several oxysterols are associated with age-related diseases such as cardiovascular disease, eye disease (cataract, age-related macular degeneration), certain neurodegenerative diseases and cancers.
-The activities of oxysterols in these diseases could be due to their pro-oxidative and pro-inflammatory activities and their ability to act on cellular organelles (mitochondria, peroxisome, lysosome) that can contribute to activate apoptosis and autophagy.
-There are arguments supporting that oxysterols have important roles in atherosclerosis progression which is involved in several cardiovascular diseases.

-Identifying molecules or mixtures of molecules, developing innovative approaches (gene therapy, bioremediation) to modulate the biogenesis of these molecules and their biological activities is therefore of therapeutic interest.
+Identifying therapies to regulate the body's production of oxysterols and their biological activities is of therapeutic interest.

+A wider definition could encompass oxidized phytosterols, which are also sterols.
+The term "oxyphytosterols" may be used for distinction.

+Measurement

+They are measured from samples using gas chromatography–mass spectrometry (GC-MS) or LC-MS/MS.